 Thanks to this year’s Disneyland SoCal resident ticket offer, we were able to take the kids to the magical theme parks in Anaheim at a huge discount from the regular price.
-We hadn’t gone since I was pregnant almost three years ago, so it was Shoshana’s first visit!
+We hadn’t gone since I was pregnant almost three years ago, so it was our daughter’s first visit!
 We had a great time overall and there many surprises (mostly good) along the way.

 Our family of four drank around 160oz of liquid per day.
 We could have gone through more and probably should have bought or brought one additional large bottle (we had four large ones and a few small ones).
 The totally drink tally included one soda and a few small cartons of milk but the vast majority was water, which brings me to my next point…

 Our family’s best character experience at Disneyland was meeting Tinkerbell in Pixie Hollow.
 She’s tucked away between Tomorrowland and Matterhorn Mountain, making her easy to walk by if you aren’t looking.
 The handlers were extremely engaging as we waited in the brief line, and Tinkerbell herself spent about ten minutes with our family playing hide-and-seek and chatting about our mutual friend Peter.
 While my kids aren’t huge fairy fans, Tink charmed us all!

 We got out without buying a single souvenir (except for the aforementioned shirt, which was offered rather than requested).
 There were a few pleas for a certain Buzz Lightyear toy, but otherwise not much nagging.
 When we packed for the trip, I grabbed all of the kids’ Disney stuffed animals and let them bring a few into the park.
 Perhaps that’s the solution for how to avoid buying things at Disneyland!

 The daytime festivities were more exciting than the nighttime ones.
 Obviously this varies by day, but during our visit the hundreds (or thousands?) of people camped in front of Cinderella’s Castle for hours were mighty disappointed when the fireworks were cancelled due to gusting wind.
 While the kids enjoyed the Main Street Electric Parade, they lovedthe 4:30pm Soundsational parade.
 Better music, their favorite characters were all there and more visible in the daylight and the dancing was fun to watch.
 Maybe on our next visit we’ll enjoy the short lines after dark instead of the parade, which takes over an hour when you include the time to stake out your a spot and then to fight the crowds back into Fantasyland.Want even more magic?
 Try experiencing a Disneyland Christmas… but without all the hassle!

 The FastPass system really is amazing.
 Again, I’m basically a Disneyland newbie.
 Experts can just pass right by this point.
 FastPass is essentially a call-ahead system for popular rides and attractions, with a one hour window later in the day given for your return.
 Popular rides may run out early in the day.
 Radiator Springs Racers in California Adventure was done giving out FastPass tickets around 11am, and it wasn’t especially busy for a Saturday; since the park closes at 10pm, that last window is 9-10pm.
 If you didn’t score a FastPass, you might have waited over two hours for the ride.
 Lest you go around and collect FastPasses everywhere as soon as the park opens, you have to wait until the time listed at the bottom of your existing one before grabbing another (up to 2hrs).
 At least you can pick up another before using your first, which we realized too late.

 Rider Switch makes FastPass even better.
 For families like ours with two adults, a medium sized kid and a little kid, we got three FastPasses for each ride (they were all rides requiring 40”, so Shoshana couldn’t join us).
 One adult can take the older kid on the ride while the other adult stays with the little kid.
 The older kid gets a special Rider Switch pass which allows him and a parent to go back into the FastPass line any time that day!
 Extremely thoughtful of a family’s needs, just as you’d expect from Disney.

 It was overall a pretty low-stress experience for our family.
 Exhausting, for sure.
 But 20 out of our 23 hours in the parks were delightful (one kid had a few rough hours due to exhaustion and low blood sugar after refusing to eat anything but goldfish crackers).
 I had expected it to be more challenging given our prior experience taking a kid to Disneyland, but I was pleasantly surprised.Check out even more Southern California theme parks

 The monorail isn’t really that convenient for families.
 You have to collapse the stroller to get on it, so that required taking out the kids, snacks, sweaters, drinks and stuffed animals.
 Fortunately most of it fit into a canvas tote I had brought along, but unloading was such a nuisance that after our meal in Downtown Disney we just walked back to the main gate.